Catherine Sirois

 Biography

 Catherine Sirois completed her Ph.D. in Sociology at Stanford University in June 2023.
-Her research lies at the intersection of scholarship on poverty, inequality, and punishment.
-She studies how the state governs marginalized groups—particularly low-income Black and Brown families—and how the dimensions of state governance, from everyday institutional interactions to population-level policies, intersect to shape the life chances of group members.
-Her current project uses ethnographic methods to study the governance of crossover youth—children at the junction of child welfare and juvenile justice institutions—and broaden our understanding of how marginalized groups are governed when they defy institutional boundaries.
+Her research lies at the intersection of scholarship on poverty, punishment, and governance.
+She studies how the state governs marginalized groups—particularly low-income Black and Brown communities—and how the dimensions of state governance, from everyday institutional interactions to population-level policies, intersect to shape the life chances of group members.
+Her current book project uses ethnographic methods to study the governance of crossover youth—children at the junction of child welfare and juvenile justice institutions—and broaden our understanding of interlocking state processes.
 Catherine received her B.A. in Sociology from Harvard University (2010) and her M.A. in Sociology from Stanford University (2017).

 Research